 Complete Ant Keeping Guide

 Ant keeping is a fascinating hobby that allows you to observe complex social structures, colony development, and remarkable behaviors.
 From a single founding queen to a thriving colony, watching an ant civilization grow is an incredibly rewarding experience.
-This guide covers everything beginners need to know to successfully keep ants.
+This guide focuses on everything beginners need to know to successfully keep ants.

 Understanding Ant Colonies